 For centuries, animals have been used as models to aid in teaching about the human body.
 Since there were no alternatives in previous generations, students needed to cut open the animals to expose and examine the internal organs.
-For the past several decades, however, it has been recognized that the outdated “look-cut-draw-label-memorize” approach does not encourage serious scientific enquiry.
+For the past several decades, however, it has been recognized that the outdated “look-cut-draw-label-memorize” approach does not encourage serious scientific inquiry.
 The advancement of new technology has now led to other, more advanced methods and to new discoveries about how the method of study influences students.

 Numerous published surveys show that student concern about the use of animals in dissection is far higher than is borne out by student protest in the classroom.
 Students often feel they have no choice; speaking out against a technique that a teacher obviously favours requires a great deal of courage (Oakley, 2013).
 Students may object for a number of reasons including their belief systems (life views/religious beliefs), ethical basis (vegan/vegetarian), discomfort with dissecting dead animals, and confronting death.
 Providing alternatives gives students the ability to learn the objectives while being considerate of their beliefs.

 Other studies have attributed students’ negative behaviours in biology labs (carrying around organs to ‘gross out’ others in the class, mutilating the specimens, etc.) to coping strategies for dealing with their feelings about performing dissections.